PSYC5524 Introduction to Fetal Alcohol Spectrum Disorder (FASD)

 - Students are able to (1) demonstrate an understanding of the basic neuroanatomical, cognitive and behavioural characteristics of FASD, as well as some of the common comorbidities, differential diagnoses and primary and secondary outcomes; (2) demonstrate an understanding of the prevalence of FASD, history of the diagnosis, and relevant socioeconomic/cultural/regional factors; (3) demonstrate an understanding of the relevant ethical issues such as potential barriers to and consequences of diagnosis, how to minimise guilt and blame, and how to deliver feedback diagnoses in a sensitive, culturally safe manner; and (4) demonstrate an understanding of some of the common forms of intervention that are helpful in FASD, and critically evaluate the relevant literature.

-- Indicative assessments in this unit are as follows: (1) online activities (Quizzes, wiki entry and participation); (2) oral presentation; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) online activities; (2) oral presentation; and (3) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.